In Loving Memory

 March 4, 2019 New Mexico and Los Angeles authorities located remains that were later confirmed to be Denise.
 Our hearts are broken, and we are still seeking answers to the many questions surrounding the circumstances of her death.
 The only thing authorities can confirm is that she was found on the Pueblo of Acoma.

 We all want to know what happened to Denise.
 Right now, we are expecting a report from the New Mexico Medical Examiner and information about future searches, which may provide some answers.

 We are deeply grateful for all of your expressions of love, concern and support since Denise went missing.

 Denise a resident of the San Fernando Valley in Los Angeles, went missing on November 8th 2018 on the Pueblo Acoma in New Mexico.
 The Pueblo is Native American tribal sovereign land located in a desolate area of New Mexico, where temperatures plunge to sub-zero at night.
 The critical window to successfully locate and rescue a missing person is 24 to 72 hours after they go missing.
 However, laws governing tribal lands do not grant US authorities jurisdiction to pursue individuals who cross over into sovereign land.

 US authorities were not able to launch the necessary comprehensive search and rescue mission for Denise until 58 days after she went missing.

-CURRENT STATUS ON EFFORTS TO BRING DENISE HOME
+THE JOURNEY TO BRING DENISE HOME

 Mid December - After being contacted by Denise's family and friends Congressman Adam Schiff’s office contacted the Bureau of Indian Affairs (B.I.A.) in Washington requesting they intervene on behalf of our family to facilitate a comprehensive search and rescue effort.
 The B.I.A is the federal governing body over Indian affairs, and with the authority to negotiate with tribal leaders and law enforcement.